anooruddh/devops/k8s-readme.md

 # Working with the Horizontal Pod Autoscaler

+**Note - Horizontal pod autoscaling does not apply to objects that can't be scaled (for example: a DaemonSet.)**

 Verify that the Kubernetes Metrics Server has been installed on a cluster.

 	    		kubectl -n kube-system get deployment/metrics-server